mmasri1/ami-pipeline/README.md

 # ami-pipeline

 `ami-pipeline` helps you build secure Ubuntu AMIs fast.
-It automates the process of hardening, scanning, and signing images.
+It automates the process of hardening,  and scanning images.

 **What it does:**
 * Creates Ubuntu images using [Packer](https://www.packer.io/)